valayDave/valayDave.github.io/_posts/2021-05-01-masters-degree-new-learn.md

 [^sci-genie]: Sci-Genie is a search engine over CS ArXiv.
 I recently built it for getting a better grasp of what people are writing about and what directions of research are worth exploring.

 [^intell-aspects]: There here are many more aspects like [Social Organization](https://en.wikipedia.org/wiki/Social_organization#:~:text=In%20sociology%2C%20a%20social%20organization,communication%20systems%2C%20and%20so%20on.), [Evolution](https://en.wikipedia.org/wiki/Evolution) which obviously were important for the development of intelligence.
 It would require a blog to just discuss those.

+[^arorapaper]: Testing AI systems should require harder problems.
+To have better systems, we need continuously evolve the hardness of the problems tackled by the systems so that we don't get stuck in local minima, and we don't end up P-hacking.
+Dr. Arora recently wrote a paper proposing [A Simple Estimate of Overfit to Test Data](https://arxiv.org/pdf/2102.13189v1.pdf).
+Very interesting stuff!

+[^nocite]: Don't Cite Me On That

+[^whydon]: The Godfather's of Deep Learnings are The Don's of The AI Mafia.